What is intensive care following surgery?

 Will other doctors be seeing my child in the ICU?

 Your surgeon may ask other specialized doctors to help manage your child's care while in the ICU.
-These specialists may include, but are not limited to, the following:
+These specialists may include:

 Pulmonologists (who manage breathing or lung problems)